rkb584/GetCleanData/README.md

 Repo for Coursera's "Getting and Cleaning Data" Week 4 project.
 Contains R code, codebook, and tidy data set for the assignment.

 Files:
-CodeBook.md describes the how to use all this, variables, the data, and any transformations or work that was performed to clean up the data.
+CodeBook.md describes the how to use the variables, data, and transformations performed to clean up the data.

-run_analysis.R contains all the code to perform the analyses described in the 5 steps.
-They can be launched in RStudio by just importing the file.
-Here are the five steps:
+run_analysis.R contains the code to perform the analyses described in the followng 5 steps:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.